iBiology/iTOL/README.rst

     $ itol.py /path/to/tree_file -i uploadID -p project_name

-Upload a tree file to iTOL server and using a uploadID, project name and a tree name:
+Upload a tree file to iTOL server and using a uploadID, project name and assign a tree name:

 .. code-block:: shell